 HDRi – “HDR intelligence”

 Now for a feature I wasn’t fully clear on, I’ve seen HDR take effect while watching movies, but what was the “i” part, what was so intelligent about this BenQ monitor that they had to include the HDRi label on the front of the unit?
 Well as it turns out, there is a sensor on the front of the display which detects the ambient light of your surroundings and adjusts the brightness, contrast, and color to better fit your current session.

 HDRi, it’s a love-hate thing for me.
 In Rocket League, because everything around you is moving so fast, the brightness change is extremely noticeable and very distracting, however in Gears 5, it changes seamlessly.
 Now I understand that there are a few factors that could be affecting this, but ultimately it comes down to the game.
 Gears 5 by default is a vibrant game that highlights the dark color spectrum whereas Rocket League goes for the lighter colors.
 As both of these were on completely opposite sides of the color wheel, the HDRi technology, at least for me, only works best on “darker” games.

 Overall, I absolutely love this monitor.
-When taking the monitor out of the box, I noticed there was no external power brick, it came with a little remote control, speakers, VESA support, and a thin bezel for a dual monitor setup… it is perfect.
-The price point is high, but the technology behind HDRi, the eye strain protection, and the built-in speakers all add more value and makes it my top choice compared to other monitors that offer some of the same features EX2780Q delivers on at about the same price range.
+When taking the monitor out of the box, I noticed there was no external power brick, it came with a little remote control, speakers, VESA support, and its thin bezel is perfect for a dual monitor setup.
+The price point is high, but the technology behind HDRi, eye strain protection, and built-in speakers all add more value and makes it my top choice compared to other monitors that offer some of the same features EX2780Q delivers on at about the same price range.